Q: So I've decided to sell my car and I live in Ontario. How exactly do I go about doing this?

-- By the end of this process you should have a vehicle that meets the safety and emissions standards, insurance for the vehicle, a brand new permit that says you are the legal owner of the vehicle and license plates with up-to-date validation stickers.
+- By the end of this process you should have a vehicle that meets the safety standards, insurance for the vehicle, a brand new permit that says you are the legal owner of the vehicle and license plates with up-to-date validation stickers.

 *IF you are receiving a vehicle from an immediate family member or spouse/immediate members of your spouse's family then keep in mind that...

 - You will not need to pay the retail sales tax when transferring ownership.
 However, in order to do this, you will need to fill out a completed sworn statement for a 'Family Gift of a Used Motor Vehicle in the Province of Ontario' form and bring this to the ServiceOntario centre (both parties involved in the transfer need to be present)